 - Has moved in the past 90 days to a place unknown by the perpetrator or is planning to move to a place unknown to the perpetrator in the near future within Arizona;

 - Has documentation to support victimization; and

-- Is an adult, or a parent or guardian acting on behalf of a minor or incapacitated person.
+- Is an adult, or a parent or guardian acting on behalf of a minor or incapacitated person (victim of the crime).